 Table of contents

-With Tasks you can instruct devices to install or uninstall applications such as Google Chrome, Adobe Reader, LibreOffice, etc. You can also write a PowerShell, Batch, Bash or Python script and have devices run it.
+With Tasks you can instruct devices to install or uninstall applications such as Google Chrome, Adobe Reader, LibreOffice, etc. You can also write a PowerShell, Batch, Bash, Python, Ruby or Perl scripts and have devices run it.
 In short, with Tasks you've got the ability to remotely command devices to perform jobs from the comfort of your computer using the Panorama9 Dashboard.

 To create a new Task navigate to the "Dashboard" -> "Tasks" and click on the "+ Add task".
 To run the Task, devices must have the Panorama9 Agent installed.